Atopic dermatitis on the legs

 - In some children, food allergies can play a role in causing eczema.

-The following tips can help prevent dermatitis episodes (flare-ups) and minimize the drying effects of the bath:
+The following tips can help prevent dermatitis (flare-ups) and minimize the drying effects of the bath:

-Try to identify and avoid the triggers that make the condition worse.
-Things that can affect the skin reaction include sweat, stress, obesity, soaps, detergents, dust, and pollen.
+Try to identify and avoid the triggers that make the situation worse.
+Things that can make the skin reaction worse include sweat, stress, obesity, soaps, detergents, dust, and pollen.
 Reduce your exposure to your triggers.